 Crisis Intervention to prevent homelessness due to rent arrears/ mortgage arrears

 Primarily aim to stabilise tenure and encourage structure, involvement and interaction

 Income Maximisation, Benefits Check, Backdating, Liaison with Landlord/Lender, Setting up repayment agreements, Dealing with Fuel Debt and linking with other services (Money Advice/Welfare Rights/ Addiction Services)

 Main source of referral is South Ayrshire Council

 Once crisis averted referred to Quarriers or SeAscape for long-term support if required

 HEY (Housing Education 4 Youths) Project

 HEY provides appropriately structured information on housing and homelessness within Secondary Schools across South Ayrshire.
-We deliver the information over 2 lessons covering the costs involved in running a home, tenancy rights and responsibilities, reasons for homelessness and discussions on current Welfare Reform.
-From 2012 – 2020 we delivered HEY lessons to 6,450 pupils across all Secondary Schools in South Ayrshire.
+We deliver the information across 2 lessons covering the costs involved in running a home; tenancy rights and responsibilities; reasons for homelessness; Cost of Living Crisis discussion, and challenging homeless stigma and misperceptions.
+From 2012 to 2020 we delivered HEY lessons to 6.450 pupils across all Secondary Schools in South Ayrshire.
 Lessons are designed to inform pupils on housing and homelessness at an appropriate level.
-Part of the development work includes feedback from pupils and Teachers to improve future sessions.
-COSLA Bronze Award Winner 2015 for Strong and Sustainable Communities
+Part of the development work includes feedback from pupils and teachers to improve future sessions.
+COSLA Bronze Award Winner 2015 for Strong and Sustainable Communities.